sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * WP Super Cache
 * YITH WooCommerce Brands
 * YITH WooCommerce Wishlist

+Rest assured, this is just a small sample, and the Pixel Manager should integrate smoothly with almost all other plugins you may use.

 = Will the Pixel Manager slow down my site? =